Augustus7734/astrozane-hugo/content/resume/resume.md

 See my page on sidewalk astronomy for more info on my current astronomy outreach work.

 **Board of Directors - DarkSky Southern Arizona, Tucson, AZ, 2022-Present**
-**Board of Directors - Reach for the Stars Non-Profit, Tucson, AZ, 2022-23** **Volunteered for the Tucson Amateur Astronomy Association 2022-2024** **Volunteered for the Westchester Amateur Astronomers 2019-2021**
+**Board of Directors - Reach for the Stars Non-Profit, Tucson, AZ, 2022-23**
+**Volunteer for the Huachuca Astronomy Club 2022-Present**
+**Volunteer for the Tucson Amateur Astronomy Association 2022-Present**
+**Volunteered for the Westchester Amateur Astronomers 2019-2021**
 **Volunteered for the Westport Astronomical Society 2016-2021**
 **Volunteered for the Fairfield County Astronomical Society (defunct) 2017-2019**